Zainab Johnson

-Zainab Johnson (born March 22) is an American stand-up comedian, actress and podcaster.
+Zainab Johnson (born March 22) is an American stand-up comedian, actress and internet personality.
 She debuted her comedy album in 2016, her half-hour television special in 2018 and her hour-long streaming TV special in 2023.
-Johnson was the winner of ABFF's inaugural Comedy Wings competition in 2013 and was a contestant on NBC's competition TV show Last Comic Standing in 2014.
-Variety listed her in its '10 Comics to Watch for 2019'.
+Johnson was the winner of ABFF's inaugural 'Comedy Wings' competition in 2013 and was a contestant on NBC's competition TV show Last Comic Standing in 2014.
+Variety selected her for its '10 Comics to Watch' showcase in 2019.
 She is known for her role as Aleesha on the Prime Video series Upload (2020–25), as a voice actor on YouTube Original series Tab Time (2021–22), and as co-host of Netflix series 100 Humans (2020).

 Early life and education

 Zainab Johnson was born in Brooklyn, New York, before her family moved to the Harlem neighborhood of Manhattan when she was five-years-old.
 She was raised in a Muslim household.
 Her mother was a homemaker and her father worked for the Metropolitan Transportation Authority (MTA) during her childhood.
 She is the fifth-eldest child and the third-eldest daughter from among 13 siblings consisting of seven brothers and five sisters.
 She described her siblings and parents as each having different personalities and interests.
 Johnson has compared her mother to a hippie and described her father as strict.
 She wore a hijab during her childhood and faced bullying at school.
 In second and third grades, she experienced her khimar pulled off from her head.
 At age 10, Johnson visited Uptown Comedy Club when her mother brought her along.

 She was a gifted student who attended high school at Manhattan Center for Science and Mathematics (MCSM).
 At age 15, she stopped wearing her hijab and used playing basketball as her excuse to convince her father.
 At age 17, during her senior year, Johnson was forced to quit basketball after visiting Atlanta, Georgia, when she and a friend were hit by an Airborne Express truck by a drunk driver which resulted in her breaking both legs while her friend had to have her leg amputated.
 Johnson spent one-and-a-half years in recovery and had to learn how to walk again.
 After graduating, she began her career as a fifth grade math teacher, before her father died in 2005.
 The two tragedies made her reconsider her direction in life and she decided to join a friend to pursue an acting career in Los Angeles, where she began performing in sketch comedy and improvisational theater.

 She moved back to New York City and attended the City College of New York (CCNY).
 She did a semester studying acting at the Royal Academy of Dramatic Arts (RADA) in London, England.
 Johnson and her friends often visited The Comedy Cellar and the Boston Comedy Club where she became acquainted with many stand-up comedians but never considered becoming one.
 She graduated with a bachelor's degree in mathematics education.